-With its powerful punch of minerals and its ability to balance pH levels in the body, coconut water can help raise energy naturally, subtly, but when it counts the most!
-It also raises metabolism—thus it’s reputation as a diet aid and whose sex life doesn’t benefit from a metabolic boost?
+With its powerful punch of minerals and its ability to balance pH levels in the body, this drink can help raise energy naturally, and subtly, but when it counts the most!
+It also raises metabolism—thus its reputation as a diet aid and whose sex life doesn’t benefit from a metabolic boost?

 Best of all, coconut water is proven to boost circulation, and this is where its ancient, aphrodisiac reputation probably comes in.
-(Let us not forget that it is blood flow that makes orgasm possible).
+(Let us not forget that it is the blood flow that makes sexual climax possible).

-According to HealthMed.com, coconut water has a few additional aphrodisiac benefits.
+Coconut water has a few additional aphrodisiac benefits.
 It is a source of fiber, which, as we’ve discussed before, is beneficial for keeping us feel at our most sleek and lean.
-It also contains vitamin C, one of those vitamins essential for keeping us looking and feeling young.
-Lastly, it contains lauric acid, which, according to the site, keeps our immune systems strong.
+It also contains a trace of vitamin C, one of those vitamins essential for keeping us looking and feeling young.
+Lastly, it contains lauric acid, which is associated with keeping our immune systems strong.

 - Oats Benefits for Male Sexual Health (Including Oatmeal) - February 14, 2024

 - Best Inexpensive Valentine Champagne (Recommendations for Any Romantic Occasion) - February 13, 2024

 - Date Night Scavenger Hunt with Aphrodisiac Foods - February 9, 2024

 Did you know that eating the right foods can be the key to boost your sex life?